PathologyDataScience/triteia/README.md

 This package can be installed using `pip install`.
 The build and dependencies are defined in pyproject.toml.

 Testing and code formatting is automated using tox and pytest and can be run using `python -m tox run`.
-The testing configuration is defined in tox.ini.
+Running this will evaluate the tests in the environments defined in `tox.ini` and will format the source using Black.

 ### Repository organization